MateiIonutEduard/ProjectManager/README.md

 # ProjectManager
-This application is made to schedule some projects according to the ![#add8e6]AGILE methodology.<br>
+This application is made to schedule some projects according to the AGILE methodology.<br>
 Project is built with ASP.NET Core API, Angular and PostgreSQL.

 ## Scheduled Tasks